jithu-keyvalue/ai-interview-coach/Readme.md

-Firstly, how are people going to reach the coach?
+🤔 To start with, how are people going to reach the coach?
+We need a website.
+Let’s create one!

 🎯 Problem
 Create a static website.